Parliamentary.ai

 Overview

-This bill aims to strengthen the safeguarding and welfare of children in education and training settings in England and Wales by imposing new duties on providers.
-It covers 16-19 academies, further education institutions, apprenticeships, and technical education programs.
+This bill aims to strengthen the safeguarding and welfare of children in education and training settings in England and Wales.
+It does this by imposing new duties on providers of 16-19 academies, further education, apprenticeships, and technical education to ensure that their practices prioritize children's well-being.

 Description